microsoft/microcode/docs/language.md

 -   ![switch page](./images/generated/icon_A1.png){:class="icon"} `switch page` switches to page `1` by default
 -   ![in variable A](./images/generated/icon_M20A.png){:class="icon"} `set variable` puts a number into a variable (A, B, C)

-Sequences of numeric parameters are summed, as before, allowing the construction of values greater than `5`.
+Sequences of numeric parameters are summed, as before, allowing the construction of values greater than `5 dots`.

 ![command tiles in do section](./images/doDialog.jpg){:class="screenshot"}